 With the radio switched off, and unplugged from any external power source, unscrew its back cover to expose the internal components.
 Unsolder the speaker from its two flexible wire leads and remove it.
 This item would be useful for our Subtle Anatomy project.

 Remove the completed strand from the drill and wall.
 As tension is released, it will unravel slightly.
 Tape the looped end to a rectangular former cut from the lid of a polyethylene food container, or similar.
-Wind the remainder clockwise by hand, tightly spaced to create a series of three or four layers.
+Wind the remainder by hand, again in a counter-clockwise motion, tightly spaced to create a series of three or four layers.
 Stop before the loaded former is too large to fit the space vacated by the speaker.

 Cut any excess length off the two loose wires.
 Sand about 10mm of the clear enamel coating off their ends.
 Solder one to the positive speaker lead.
 To prevent overloading the radio’s output stage, the electrical resistance previously offered by the speaker must now be replaced.
 Solder a 12 ohm 1 watt carbon resistor in series between the remaining wire of the coil and negative speaker lead.
 During operation at full volume, neither the resistor nor coil should become warm or hot.